 But is pen ink actually toxic, and can you get ink poisoning from a pen?

-In general, ink pen is not problematic, but if you tend to use a lot of inking pens, accidents might happen and it’s best to be careful.
+In general, ink pen is not bad for your skin.
+But if you tend to use a lot of inking pens, accidents might happen and it’s best to be careful.
 With that said, you’d need to be exposed to a very large quantity of pen ink for it to be considered dangerous.

 But let’s explore this matter a bit more.